liferay/liferay-docs/develop/tutorials/articles/111-customizing/05-overriding-language-keys.markdown

     	}
     )

+Write your `@Component` annotation similarly, making sure to apply the bundle symbolic name and servlet context name you recorded earlier to the following
+properties:

+-   `"bundle.symbolic.name=[target module bundle symbolic name]"`
+-   `"servlet.context.name=[target module servlet context name]"`

-The class's resource bundle loader field `_resourceBundleLoader` field is an `AggregateResourceBundleLoader` to comprise this resource bundle loader and the target module's resource bundle loader.
+The class's resource bundle loader field `_resourceBundleLoader` field is an `AggregateResourceBundleLoader` for grouping this resource bundle loader and the target module's resource bundle loader together.

     private AggregateResourceBundleLoader _resourceBundleLoader;